Does Kaiser Cover Incontinence Supplies?

 Does Kaiser Cover Intermittent or Closed-System Catheters?

-Because Part C plans, such as Kaiser’s Medicare Advantage policies, legally must provide the same minimum benefits an Original Medicare beneficiary receives, these policies must cover the cost of intermittent or closed-system catheters for participants who have been diagnosed with a qualifying illness, such as permanent urinary incontinence or incomplete bladder emptying.
-To receive coverage, plan participants typically need to obtain a physician’s prescription and accompanying documentation of medical necessity.
-Documentation requirements may include:
+Part C plans, such as Kaiser Permanente Medicare Advantage plans, legally must provide the same minimum benefits as Original Medicare (Medicare Parts A and B).
+These policies must cover the cost of intermittent or closed-system catheters for participants who have been diagnosed with a qualifying illness, such as permanent urinary incontinence or incomplete bladder emptying.

 • Diagnosis of an approved condition